Make natto at home

 Steam the soybeans until they are soft enough to easily crush between thumb and index finger.

 This can be achieved by steaming them under pressure for 50 minutes.
 In a large pressure cooker put about 400 ml water, place the soaked soybeans in a basket and cook for 50 minutes at maximim pressure.
 Turn off the heat and let it slowly cool down for 15 minutes before opening the lid.

 Inoculating the soybeans

 Make sure that all containers and spoons to be used for fermenting are first sterilized in boiling water.
 Add the drained and hot soybeans in the fermentation container.
 Add about 1 g of good quality natto starter

-Transfer the natto in another container that can be closed and keep for 1 or 2 days in the refrigerator.
+Transfer the natto in another container that can be closed and keep 1 week in the refrigerator.
 The natto will further ripen and develop more taste and stringiness.
 Enjoy your natto!